 - All vehicles in Battlezone (except the walkers) use vectored thrusters to hover.
 Battlezone 2 included tracked vehicles which were immune to being sniped and had more armor, but could not strafe and were clumsy in low gravity.
 The vector wireframe vehicles in the original 1980 arcade game might have been, but at that resolution who knows?

-- X-Com has Hovertank (in variants with Plasma and Fusion Launcher) like this.
+- X-COM has the Hovertank (in variants with Plasma and Fusion Launcher) like this.
 Of course, they are a crossbred of your basic tank drone with enough of scavenged Flying Saucer tech to build your own.

 - Ace Online: The Anima Mortar, or A-Gear is a fully flight-capable Hover Tank, armed with an awesome Siege Mode for its main gun.